isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 ### 1. It meets all compliance requirements

-This helps when you need to launch a website quickly.
-Here's how Isomer speeds up the process for you:

 - ##### No need for a tender or AOR
-	Isomer is an internal government tool, meaning there is no need to set up a tender or AOR.
+	Because Isomer is an internal government tool, the service is free to use.

 - ##### No need to do your own VAPT
 	Since all sites on Isomer share the same infrastructure and pull from a central template, there is no need for multiple VAPTs or security reviews.